Sue9104/web-manual/interface.md

 <span id='user'></span>

-All users share same interface, but have different workspace according to the role in project.
+All users share same interface, but have different workspace depending on the role in project.

 ### Personal Statistics

 <span id='stat'></span>

-All the workload and complete percentage will be listed by project.
-There are
+All the workload and complete percentage will be listed by project:
+- **allocation**: if you are master of one project, the total item numbers, allocated and unallocated percentage will show here.
+- **conflict handling**: if you are master of one project, suggestion numbers, processed and unprocessed will show here.
+- **translation**: if you are translator of one project, the item numbers that assigned to you, translated and unretranslated percentage will show here.
+- **review**: if you are reviewer of one project, the item numbers that have been translated, reviewed and unreviewed percentage will show here. **Since the reviewers have not been allocated by master, all reviewers share same progress**.

 ### Workspace for Different Project Role